 Entry of Employment History, Education/Training, and Experience

 If there is a work history, it is easy to enter it into our products.
 Use the SkillTRAN Case Preparation Guide to prepare and record all of the details prior to processing the case.
 Print out the form and make lots of notes.
+The form enables you to consolidate all the relevant vocational data you need from the multiple sources you have at hand.

 Use the 1991 Dictionary of Occupational Titles, Revised 4th Edition to look up jobs performed in the past.